ibm-cloud-docs/databases-for-mongodb/howto-upgrading.md

 {:pre: .pre}
 {:note: .note}
 {:tip: .tip}
+{:important: .important}

 # Upgrading to a new Major Version
 {: #upgrading}

-Once a major version of a database is at its End Of Life (EOL), it is necessary to upgrade to the next available major version.
+When a major version of a database is at its end of life (EOL), it is necessary to upgrade to the next available major version.
 You can upgrade {{site.data.keyword.databases-for-mongodb_full}} deployments to use the newest version of MongoDB.
 It is possible to upgrade from MongoDB 3.6 to 4.0.
-We recommend preparing to run on, and then migrating to, the latest version prior to the EOL date [as documented here](/docs/databases-for-mongodb?topic=cloud-databases-versioning-policy#major-versions-defined).
-Note that downgrading versions is not supported.
+Prepare to run on, and then migrate to, the latest version before the EOL date [as documented here](/docs/databases-for-mongodb?topic=cloud-databases-versioning-policy#major-versions-defined).

+Rolling back versions is not supported.{: .note}

-You may upgrade to the latest version of MongoDB available to {{site.data.keyword.databases-for-mongodb}}.
-You can find the latest version from the catalog page, from the cloud databases cli plugin command [`ibmcloud cdb deployables-show`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show), or from the cloud databases API [`/deployables`](https://cloud.ibm.com/apidocs/cloud-databases-api#get-all-deployable-databases) endpoint.
+You can upgrade to the latest version of MongoDB available to {{site.data.keyword.databases-for-mongodb}}.
+You can find the latest version from the catalog page, from the cloud databases cli plug-in command [`ibmcloud cdb deployables-show`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show), or from the cloud databases API [`/deployables`](https://cloud.ibm.com/apidocs/cloud-databases-api#get-all-deployable-databases) endpoint.

 Upgrading is handled through [restoring a backup](/docs/databases-for-mongodb?topic=cloud-databases-dashboard-backups#restoring-a-backup) of your data into a new deployment.
 Restoring from a backup has a number of advantages: